bakkerthehacker/bramqp/doc/OtherHandleFunctions.md

 - `username` The username used to log into AMQPLAIN.
 Defaults to `'guest'`.
 - `password` The password used to log into AMQPLAIN.
 Defaults to `'guest'`.
-- `heartbeat` A boolean which controls if heartbeats are enabled.
-If set to true, heartbeats are sent at the time suggested by the server.
+- `heartbeat` Controls if heartbeats are enabled.
+If set to `true`, heartbeats are sent at the time suggested by the server.
+If set to a number, heartbeats are sent at that number of seconds.
 Defaults to `true`.
 - `vhost` The vhost used to open the connection.
 Defaults to `'/'`.
 - `callback(error)` Called once the content has been written to the socket.